Our Disciplic Succession:

 Medicine and diet

-Prabhupada said if you engage in nonsense activities and take the Harinam Mahamantra it will take time before the results of chanting come to you.
+Prabhupada said if you engage in nonsense activities and take the Harinam maha-mantra it will take time before the results of chanting come to you.
 Prabhupada considered everyone a sick man.
 A sick man must have a good diet.
-On some days I am taking only milk and sago (tapioca), because my health isn't always good.
+On some days I am taking only milk and sago (tapioca), because my health isn’t always good.
 If I take too many fried foods my sugar will increase.
 So the diet must be appropriate.

-Prabhupada knew Western society has no rules and regulations of life.
-They hold a big license for enjoyment, and the name of that license is "teenager."
-Society has given young people a big license for sense enjoyment and that is, "Oh, he is a teenager."
+Prabhupada knew the Western society has no rules and regulations of life.
+They hold a big license for enjoyment, and the name of that license is “teenager.”
+Society has given young people a big license for sense enjoyment and that is, “Oh, he is a teenager.”
 That means a teenager can do anything.
 The parents and the society are all giving enthusiasm for this.

 The life of this world is a sexual life.
 Through that, birth and death and happiness and sadness come to us.
 But you can use this process in your practicing life.
 Sexual life can also give you the supreme benefit.
-You only have to be a devotee and serve Krsna with your wife and children.
+You only have to be a devotee and serve Krishna with your wife and children.
 That is legal and in this way you can proceed in your practicing life and difficulties will not come to you.

 It is necessary to know the meaning of everything and for that a Guru is necessary.
 A Guru will say what is good and what is bad.
 Prabhupada also said this.
 He had some experience of the Western world, but not full experience.